rmind-xx/RadioApp/README.md

 RadioApp
 ========

 First try.
-Hopefully we'll carry on.
+Hopefully we'll carry on. on.